 —George Bernard Shaw

 My goal as a teacher: to inspire students to BE MORE, to be brighter, stronger, more alive, more passionate people than they ever imagined.
-It is a privilege to teach in the arts, to teach voice; it is a pursuit that combines language, culture, historical perspective, body awareness, theater, acting, understanding human nature, understanding your own weaknesses and strengths and committing to celebrating your strengths while working on your weaknesses.
-I love that art requires the pursuit and understanding of so many aspects of being alive.
+It is a privilege to teach in the arts, to teach voice; it is a pursuit that requires a well-rounded education involving language, culture, historical perspective, body awareness, theater, acting, understanding human nature, understanding one’s own weaknesses and strengths, and committing to celebrating strengths while working on weaknesses.

-I am an advocate for teaching the individual student, utilizing pedagogical approaches that are appropriate for each students’ hyper and hypofunctioning.
-Recently, I have added an overarching goal in my teaching of fear finding; finding the moment of fear and why the student has it has become a key to unlocking potential in my studio.
-Many aspects of singing are counter intuitive, and our intuition tells we can or can’t do something or that we need to resort to extraordinary (hyperfunctional) measures.
-I want students to give themselves permission to fail, to celebrate freedom over safety and control (control with improper muscularity and bad tensions) and to pursue the feeling of a free sound/energy over listening for something that sounds good.
+I am an advocate for teaching the individual student, utilizing pedagogical approaches that are appropriate for each student’s hyper and hypofunctional tendencies.
+Recently, I have added an overarching goal in my teaching: fear finding.
+Encouraging each student to isolate the moment of fear and why the student experiences it has become a key to unlocking potential in my studio.
+Many aspects of singing are counter intuitive, and our intuition tells us that we can or can’t do something or that we need to resort to extraordinary (hyperfunctional) measures.
+I want students to give themselves permission to fail, to celebrate freedom over safety and control (control with improper muscularity and harmful tensions) and to pursue the feeling of a free sound/energy over listening for something that sounds good.

-Contemplation of how fear can rule us, can keep us from our true selves has led me to focus on another f word, focus.
+Contemplation of how fear can rule us, can keep us from our true selves, has led me to another important aspect of my teaching: focus.
 If a student can clearly focus on one technical aspect without any noise or negativity entering the brain, then that skill becomes more accessible.
 Focus removes fear from the equation.
-I am enamored by the power of focus to eradicate fear.
 Learning to focus in the small moments of a vocalise translates itself into the bigger picture of being able to focus in the most challenging moments of performing and auditioning.
-The conquering of fear engenders trust that technique can carry a singer through the trials of a life of performing.
+The conquering of fear engenders trust that technique can carry a singer through the trials of a performing or teaching career.

-At the end of collegiate study (although study and growth never ends), it is my hope that students will have gained tools and strategies that help them identify fears, free themselves from these fears, trust in the training, and trust that they now have the skills, mental, physical and emotional for a successful and happy life in the arts.
+At the end of collegiate study, it is my hope that students will have gained tools and strategies that help them identify fears, free themselves from these fears, trust in the training, and trust their mental, physical, and emotional skills for a successful and happy life in the arts.

 My happy life in the arts comes from continuing to grow and learn from my students.
-They are gifts and are helping me become a better teacher.
+They are gifts and help me become a better teacher and performer.
 I look forward to seeing how my philosophy develops throughout my life.

 RECENT STUDIO NEWS: